Cirice/Ereina/README.md

 $ stack test
 ```

-* Second method, as a docker container (a RESTful server behind nginx):
+* Second method, as a docker container (a RESTful server behind Nginx):

 To be written ...